Sematext Logs FAQ

 Check the Logs App Plans & Prices.

-What happens with my logs when I change from the free to a paid plan or vice versa?
+What happens with my logs when I downgrade an App?¶

-You don't have to worry about your data when you switch from the free plan to a paid one.
+You don't have to worry about your data when you downgrade an App.
 Your logs will remain safe and you can still be able to search them.
 Your data will remain accessible based on your data retention settings.
-However, when you move from a paid plan to a free plan, free plan restrictions will be applied to your data, which including data retention, too.
+However, when you downgrade an App data retention restrictions will be applied to your data based on the selected plan.

 The GB/day volume is not a limit.
 That number controls only cost per GB.
 When you go over the GB/day number you had selected we do not reject your data (for protection, use Max Daily Volume).
 Instead, we keep track of how much data over the selected daily volume was shipped and add that to the monthly cost using the $/GB rate for the selected daily volume.